Mobile Apps and Preserving Photo Metadata

 1. Ignore It

-Some apps might preserve the metadata, or might not, depending on circumstances, resulting in it being discarded haphazardly.
+Some apps might preserve the metadata, or might not, or might keep some of it but not all, depending on what edits you make, resulting in it being discarded haphazardly.
 Often including the time the photo was taken!

-And a lot of the time you do want to strip out location when posting or otherwise sharing a photo.
+A lot of the time you do want to strip out location when posting or otherwise sharing a photo, for privacy reasons.
+But not always.

 Google Photos forgets the time zone if you’re not syncing with their cloud, so I ended up with photos stamped with the right location, but the time off by the difference from UTC.
 I had to use a desktop anyway to fix all the timestamps.